mikez321/practice_projects/python_things/notes.md

 * bytes

 A 5 will always be a 5.
 You can do arithmetic to it, but a 5 will always be a 5.

+### Method Vs. Function
+When you call a function you just type in the name of the function and any args it might need.  `len('hello')` is an example of a function.

+You call a method on an object.
+You'll specify an object that you want to run a function on.  `list = ['hello']` gives you an object called list.
+Then you can do something like call the append method to list.  `list.append('world')`